617076674/Reading-Notes/Spring学习之旅.md

 support=support@example.co.uk
 ```

-The child `Properties` collection's value set inherits all property elements from the parent `<props/>`, and the child' value for the `support` value overrides the value in the parent collection.
+The child `Properties` collection's value set inherits all property elements from the parent `<props/>`, and the child's value for the `support` value overrides the value in the parent collection.

 This merging behavior applies similarly to the `<list/>`, `<map/>`, and `<set/>` collection types.
 In the specific case of the `<list/>` element, the semantics associated with the `List` collection type (that is, the notion of an `ordered` collection of values) is maintained.
 The parent's values precede all of the child list's values.
 In the case of the `Map`, `Set` and `Properties` collection types, no ordering exists.
 Hence, no ordering semantics are in effect for the collection types that underlie the associated `Map`, `Set` and `Properties` implementation types that the container uses internally.
 ##### Limitations of Collection Merging